SergiCarol/net2vec/README.md

 ### Validation

-Once the trainning procedure has been completed, tensorflow automatically creates a folder called **Checkpoints**, which contains the model trained, it also allows to check the metrics and other things about the model by using the *tensorboard* utility.
+Once the training procedure has been completed, tensorflow automatically creates a folder called **Checkpoints**, which contains the model trained, it also allows to check the metrics and other things about the model by using the *tensorboard* utility.
 ```sh
 $ tensorboard --logdir=CheckPoints
 ```